ray-project/ray/doc/source/rllib/rllib-catalogs.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can make Catalog build custom models by overriding the Catalog’s methods used by RL Modules to build models.
-For example, a PPOCatalog has the following methods for building models:
-    - build_actor_critic_encoder
-    - build_pi_head
-    - build_vf_head
 Have a look at these lines from the constructor of the PPORLModules to see how Catalogs are being used by RLModules:

 .. literalinclude:: ../../../rllib/algorithms/ppo/ppo_base_rl_module.py